-To support investigators (typically at the associate professor level) with unusual promise and established records of accomplishments.
-Candidates have a demonstrated commitment to cardiovascular or cerebrovascular science disciplines that support the AHA's mission to be a relentless force for a world of longer, healthier lives, as indicated by funding and publication history and scientific accomplishments.
-A candidate's career is expected to be in a rapid growth phase.
+To support established investigators who are in a rapid growth phase of their career, have established records of accomplishments and continue to show extraordinary promise.
+The investigator's career is expected to clearly benefit from the EIA award.
+Candidates will have a demonstrated commitment to cardiovascular or cerebrovascular science disciplines that support the AHA's mission to be a relentless force for a world of longer, healthier lives, as indicated by funding and publication history and scientific accomplishments.
+Candidates should propose an innovative\novel research direction that challenges existing paradigms and employs novel concepts, approaches, or technologies.